KamilGos/qlearning-grid-world/README.md

 The graphical representation of these worlds is shown in picture below.
 White colour means that the considered state is **normal**.
 Colour black was used **forbidden** states, the colour green was used for **terminal** states, yellow for **special** states and blue for start state.
 The figures also indicate the numbering of coordinates that is used in the program output.
+The 0.0 utility in green state means that this is terminal state.

 <div align="center" id="put_id">
   <img src=images/world1_graph.png width="250" />